SILVER COMPASS TOURS PRESENTS:

 The Ciociaria region is 1 hour south from Rome, heading towards Naples.
-It was actually part of the Kingdom of the Two Sicilies (Naples and Sicily) until Italy became a unified country in 1871.
-Our home for the week is in the mountaintop village of Picinisco, which is in the furthest corner of Ciociaria bordering on Abruzzo.
-It will take us around 2 hours to arrive there from Rome.
+It was actually part of the Kingdom of the Two Sicilies (Naples and Sicily) until Italy became a unified country in 1861.
+Our home for the week is in a farmhouse near Lake Posta Fibreno.
+It will take us around 1.5 hours to arrive there from Rome.
 We are close to to the regional city centre of Sora, which has amazing boutique shopping.
 And the ancient Etruscan and Roman villages of Arpino, Alatri, Fumone, Veroli and Anagni are all near.

 Carolyn from the USA joined us in Ciociaria in September 2017: